Boston (card game)

-Bostogné (french) Boston or Boston Whist is an 18th-century, trick-taking, card game played throughout the Western world apart from Britain, forming an evolutionary link between Hombre and Solo Whist.
+Bostogné, Boston or Boston Whist is an 18th-century trick-taking card game played throughout the Western world apart from Britain, forming an evolutionary link between Hombre and Solo Whist.
 Apparently named after a key location in the American War of Independence, it is probably a French game which was devised in France in the 1770s, combining the 52-card pack and logical ranking system of partnership Whist with a range of solo and alliance bids borrowed from Quadrille.
 Other lines of descent and hybridization produced the games of Twenty-five, Préférence and Skat.
 Its most common form is known as Boston de Fontainebleau or French Boston.

 History of the game

 Two early forms of Boston, Le Whischt Bostonien and Le Mariland, are described in the Almanach des Jeux of 1783.

 Object

 The object of the game is: a player pledges himself to perform a certain task, called an "announcement."
 The player who makes the highest announcement, if successful, wins the contents of the pool and a certain number of counters from each of the players.